Threespot/tolaria/README.md

 ![hint](https://cloud.githubusercontent.com/assets/769083/7888576/8d20f8a6-0607-11e5-80ea-2c8f66ad7449.png)

+#### Extra Classes

+Tolaria includes a few CSS classes that are designed for simple inputs, selects, and textareas:

+- Add a class of `monospace` to an element to make it use a system monospace font.
+Useful for fields that accept URLs and other computer-interpreted values.
+- Add a class of `short` to an element to constrain it visually to 300px.
+Useful for fields that only need very few characters of input.

 ### Customizing the Menu

 When you call `manage_with_tolaria`, you can provide a category and a priority like below.
 Items in the same category will be grouped together in the navigation menu.
 Items are sorted priority ascending in their group.